pfheatwole/thesis/source/introduction.rst

 =======

 ..
 "Brief indication of how the thesis will proceed."

-..
-OUTDATED: As the first main chapter, :doc:`flight_reconstruction` formalizes the problem of wind field estimation in probabilistic terms by defining it as a :term:`filtering problem`.
-Solutions to filtering problems rely on having a model of the state dynamics, which motivates the bulk of this text: designing and implementing a parametric paraglider model.

 This project designs and implements a parametric paraglider dynamics model suitable for paraglider flight reconstruction.
 The modeling process begins in